Compulsory Acquisition

 Dominant ownership

 - The Code defines a dominant owner (see rule 50) as a person, or persons acting jointly or in concert, who becomes the holder or controller of 90% or more of the voting rights in a Code company.
-Compulsory acquisition applies when this threshold is met.
-Typically, the compulsory acquisition threshold will be reached through acceptances of an offer, but the Code allows for other means – for example, through a “creeping” acquisition under rule 7(e).
-All routes to dominant ownership must be Code-compliant.
+Typically, the dominant ownership will be reached through acceptances of an offer, but the Code also allows for other means – for example, through a “creeping” acquisition under rule 7(e).

 -